vbianchi/ResearchAgent/README.md

 (No changes from v2.5.1 - these remain the same for now until LangGraph integration impacts server startup)

 ## Known Issues
+* **PLAN Path Implementation:** The full Plan-Code-Execute-Evaluate (PCEE) loop within LangGraph (using `PlannerNode`, `ControllerNode`, `ExecutorNode`, `StepEvaluatorNode`) is the next major development task and currently uses placeholder nodes in the graph.
+* **Intent Classification for "List Tools":** Queries like "which tools do you have?" are sometimes misclassified as `DIRECT_QA` instead of `PLAN`.
+Further refinement of `intent_classifier.py` prompt is ongoing.
-* **UI for Plan Confirmation:** The backend (old flow) sends `propose_plan_for_confirmation` which the frontend does not yet handle.
-This will be revisited after LangGraph integration.
+* **UI for Plan Confirmation:** The legacy backend sent `propose_plan_for_confirmation` which the frontend does not yet fully handle.
+This will be revisited and adapted for the LangGraph-generated plans.
-* **Chat Clutter:** Intermediate agent thoughts and tool outputs can still make the chat verbose.
-This will be managed via the `WebSocketCallbackHandler` during LangGraph integration.
-* **Agent Cancellation (STOP Button):** While the LangGraph architecture supports robust interruption, its integration with the UI's STOP button needs to be fully implemented and tested via `server.py`.
+* **Agent Cancellation (STOP Button):** Robust task interruption for the full LangGraph (especially for multi-step plans) needs to be fully implemented and tested.

-## Security Warnings
-(No changes - these remain the same)

 ## Next Steps & Future Perspectives (v2.6.0 Focus)

-The **immediate and critical focus** is the complete integration of the successfully tested standalone LangGraph agent (`langgraph_agent.py`) into the main application server (`server.py` and `agent_flow_handlers.py`).
-This involves:

-1.  **Modifying `backend/message_processing/agent_flow_handlers.py`** to invoke the `research_agent_graph` instead of the legacy `AgentExecutor`.
-2.  **Adapting `backend/server.py`** to manage session data and `asyncio.Task`s for LangGraph executions.
-3.  **Ensuring the `WebSocketCallbackHandler`** is correctly used with the graph's `RunnableConfig` for real-time UI updates, potentially adapting the handler for graph-specific events.
-4.  **Implementing streaming of graph outputs** (node messages, status updates) to the UI.
-5.  **Passing `task_id` and session-specific LLM configurations** into the graph's initial state or `RunnableConfig`.
-6.  **Implementing the `DIRECT_QA` path** within the main integrated LangGraph.
-7.  **Ensuring robust task interruption/cancellation** for the integrated LangGraph via the UI's STOP button and `asyncio.Task.cancel()`.

-Once the LangGraph agent is fully integrated and stable within the main application:
-* Refine tool loading and availability within the integrated graph.
-* Enhance error handling and overall system robustness.
-* Conduct comprehensive UI testing of the new architecture.
+With `DIRECT_QA` and `DIRECT_TOOL_REQUEST` paths functional via LangGraph:

+1.  **CRITICAL: Implement Full PCEE Loop in LangGraph:**
+    * Replace placeholder nodes (`planner`, `controller`, `executor`, `step_evaluator`) in `backend/langgraph_agent.py` with their actual implementations, incorporating LLM calls, tool execution logic, and state updates for iterative plan processing.
+    * This includes integrating the existing Pydantic models for `AgentPlan`, `ControllerOutput`, `StepCorrectionOutcome`, etc., into these nodes.
+    * Ensure the robust retry logic (previously tested in isolation) is correctly implemented within the integrated `StepEvaluatorNode` and `ControllerNode`.
+2.  **Refine `process_execute_confirmed_plan`:** Update this function in `agent_flow_handlers.py` to correctly prepare the initial state for a `PLAN` intent and invoke the `research_agent_graph.astream_events()` for full plan execution.
+3.  **Refine Intent Classification:** Continue improving the `intent_classifier.py` prompt to better distinguish `PLAN` intents, especially for meta-queries about agent capabilities.
+4.  **Robust Task Interruption & Cancellation:** Implement and test for the full LangGraph execution flow.
+5.  **UI for Plan Proposal & Interaction:** Adapt or implement UI elements to display plans generated by the `PlannerNode` and allow user confirmation/modification before execution by the LangGraph.
+6.  **Comprehensive Testing:** Thoroughly test the complete LangGraph-based PCEE workflow.

 For a detailed, evolving roadmap and ongoing brainstorming, please see **`ROADMAP.md`** and **`BRAINSTORM.md`**.